jjpickering10/CI-MS2-PokerQuiz/README.md

 [Contact Page Mobile Wireframe](assets/docs/contactpagemobile.png)

 - 6 page site with navigation to score board and back to home page.
-- End of game modals to show score, input to save score and various next game buttons and a play again button.
+- End of game modals to show score, input to save score, return to other games and a play again button.
 - Short about section in home page modal.
 - Contact form in home page modal.